-Personally, I go for a 5% rate because I will also get a pension when I reach age 70 and I also expect to have income streams later on.
+Personally, I go for a 5% rate because I will also get a pension when I reach age 70 and I also expect to have income streams later on (besides investment).

 I didn’t add my state pension to my progress calculation because the pension is controlled by our government and they are able to change it regularly.
 I want to have full control of my own path.

 Furthermore, another good thing here in Denmark is that we also have free access to healthcare and education.
 It certainly ensures a good foundation for us in the future with fewer worries.

-There is a lot of learning and information in this process so I would recommend that you write take notes.
+There is a lot of learning and information in this process so I would recommend that you take notes.